ropensci-archive/roweb2/content/blog/2018-09-04-birds-taxo-traits.md

 ```

 It is rather tricky to automatically get pics from Phylopic since you
-might not get one for the order itself, maybe one for the subtaxa
+might not get one for the order itself, maybe one for the subtaxon
 instead, etc, so we made decisions blindly in the script above.
 In real
 life one might prefer selecting IDs by hand.